Items may be deposited by any faculty or staff member of the MacEwan University community free of charge.

 Unless withdrawn due to a copyright dispute or at the request of the depositor, items will be retained for the life of the repository.

-The repository will try to ensure continued readability and accessibility of content through accepted preservation strategies and format migration if a format is in danger of obsolescence.
+The repository will ensure continued readability and accessibility of content through accepted preservation strategies and format migration if a format is in danger of obsolescence.
 However, it may not be possible to guarantee the readability of some unusual file formats.

 Anyone may access items openly available in RO@M free of charge.